spotify/confidence-sdk-android/README.md

 ### Support APIs lower than 26

-In order to support older APIs, we recommend using [desugaring](https://developer.android.com/studio/write/java8-support-table):
+This SDK can be used with a `minSDK` of 21 however, in order for the app to run on devices lower than API 26 we we recommend using [desugaring](https://developer.android.com/studio/write/java8-support-table).

+Otherwise, the application may cause crashes on lower APIs.

 Add this in your `build.gradle` file: